-Anyways, my point, is that even if all you have is a small softbox, you can still get a really softly lit headshot by bringing the light in as close as you can (making it larger in relation to your subject).
+Anyways, my point is that even if all you have is a small softbox, you can still get a really softly lit headshot by bringing the light in as close as you can (making it larger in relation to your subject).

-To start with I always check what aperture I can get away with while still blocking out all the ambient light in the room.
-With images like this one, I prefer to shoot in the f/2 to f/3.5 range on a telephoto lens (usually 85mm or 135mm) so I can get a nice shallow depth of field.
+To start with, I always check what aperture I can get away with while still blocking out all of the ambient light in the room.
+With images like this one, I prefer to shoot in the f/2 to f/3.5 range on a telephoto lens (usually 85mm or 135mm) so that I can get a nice shallow depth of field.
 I set my ISO to 100, my shutter speed to 1/125 and then choose my aperture.
 Take a shot.
 You're looking for complete blackness.
 If you're still seeing some of your subject in the image you'll have to close down to a smaller aperture (I suggest doing this in 1/3 stop increments).
 I know in my studio I can sometimes get away with f/1.4 at 1/125 and ISO 50, but you'll have to work out the limits of whatever room you're working in for yourself using the above process.

-To setup the light, I usually raise the flash head up to about face height of my subject.
+To set up the light, I usually raise the flash head up to about face height of my subject.
 I then bring the softbox in really close, just shy of actually touching the shoulder, and positioned so that the light does not directly hit the subject (see the diagram above for exact positioning).
 This is called feathering the light.
 Basically, we're going to be using the edge of the light coming from our source rather than having it light our subject directly.
 This is what gives that pleasing gradient from highlight to shadow that you see in the image above.

 So, now that you have your light and your subject perfectly in place it's time to switch on your light and preferred method of triggering.
 Set the power quite low and take a shot.
 If the exposure is too low, bump up the power on the light a little and take another shot to check, keep doing this until you have a decent exposure.

-I chose to pull Ronan (and the light) away from the background so that it would it fade away to (almost) black.
+I chose to pull the Model (and the light) away from the background so that it would it fade away to (almost) black.
 This happens because there is little to no light actually hitting the background, and we have eliminated the ambient light in the room from affecting our exposure.
 This is just a personal visual preference that I chose to use for this particular image.